Italy, U.S. police crack big mafia drug ring

 During the investigation police wire taps indicated the group was also considering arms trafficking on a considerable scale but that plan never moved beyond the initial stages.

-Investigators have said that in recent years ‘Ndrangheta clans have made inroads in criminal activity in northern Italy and elsewhere in Europe, particularly in Germany, and now want to expand in the United States.
+Investigators say that in recent years ‘Ndrangheta clans have made inroads in criminal activity in northern Italy and elsewhere in Europe, particularly in Germany and now want to expand in the United States.

-Reporting by Philip Pullella; Additional reporting by Chris Francescani in New York; Editing by Ralph Boulton, Toni Reinhold
+Additional reporting by Chris Francescani in New York; Editing by Ralph Boulton